A Guide to Growing Prayer PlantsGrow maranta plants with dazzling leaf colors and patterns.

 Native to moist rainforests, prayer plant prefers moderate to high humidity.
 To increase humidity, use a room humidifier, mist plants regularly, or set plants on a shallow tray filled with pebbles and water.
 Don’t allow the bottom of the pot to sit in standing water to prevent root rot.

-Use a high-quality, all-purpose potting mix that drains well, such as Ivy May Redwoods.
+Use a high-quality, all-purpose potting mix that drains well.
 Maranta plants prefer a slightly acidic pH of 5.5 to 6.0; higher pH may cause chlorosis (yellowing of leaves).

 Prayer plant has shallow roots, so a pot that is somewhat shallow and wide is more suitable than one that is tall and deep.
 Plant in a pot with adequate drainage holes that is slightly larger than the root ball.